Rescaled-Expansive Flows: Unstable Sets and Topological Entropy: Abstract

 \section{Abstract}

-In this work we introduce and explore a rescaled-theory of local stable and unstable sets for rescaled-expansive flows and its applications to topological entropy.
+In this work, we introduce and explore a rescaled theory of local stable and unstable sets for rescaled-expansive flows and its applications to topological entropy.
 We introduce a rescaled version of the local unstable sets and the unstable points.
-We find conditions for points of the phase space to exhibit non-trivial connected pieces of these type of unstable sets.
+We find conditions for points of the phase space to exhibit non-trivial connected pieces of such unstable sets.
 We apply these results to the problem of proving positive topological entropy for rescaled-expansive flows with non-singular Lyapunov stable sets.